-Figure 6 provides an overview of the milestones for supporting the target of a circular economy and decreasing resource consumption.
-To achieve these milestones, a set of recommendations for actions are outlined further.
-As mentioned earlier, the recommendations presented here are aimed at EU policy makers and internationally operating companies and CSOs.
+Figure 4 provides an overview of the milestones for supporting the target of a circular economy and decreasing resource consumption.
+To achieve these milestones, a set of recommendations for actions for EU policy makers are outlined further.
 The authors recognise the importance of inclusive green growth for both developing and advanced countries, to achieve a sustainable standard of living.
 Hence, the inclusion of SDG 8 for sustainable growth in milestones.
 It is important to rethink consumption patterns and consider material and energy needs in the development programmes of all countries.

-Figure 6: Milestones towards a circular economy and decreased resource consumption by 2050
+Figure 4: Milestones towards a circular economy and decreased resource consumption by 2050

-- Policies for Sustainable Consumption & Production - Resource efficiency & waste policies, including - legal basis for recycling - supporting measures for waste prevention and circularity - o classification and management guidelines for hazardous waste - o reporting guidelines for companies - technology specific waste policies for wind turbines (similar to WEEE Directive for Solar PV) - Adoption of EU energy efficiency directive & ambitious targets for lowering energy consumption
+- Policies for Sustainable Consumption & Production - Resource efficiency & waste policies, including - legal basis for recycling - o supporting measures for waste prevention and circularity - classification and management guidelines for hazardous waste - o reporting guidelines for companies - technology specific waste policies for wind turbines (similar to WEEE Directive for Solar PV) - Adoption of EU energy efficiency directive & ambitious targets for lowering energy consumption